 Vegetable protein sources like beans and grains generally have an inferior content of essential amino acids than animal protein sources such as milk, cheese and other dairy products and meat, fish and poultry.
 It is particular one of the essential amino acids, lysine, which easily will be lacking in a vegetarian diet.
 Are you a vegetarian, you can come soy protein into your daily diet.
 Soy contains more of the essential amino acids than other vegetable protein sources.

 Protein is the only nutrient that is digested already in the stomach.
-Therefore, you can feel tired of protein diet.
-The process demands large amount of energy, this means large amounts of blood which also comes from the brain and leads to fatigue.
-On the other hand, protein stays longer time in the stomach and gives satiety.
-Some protein compounds in meat and milk contains the amino acid tryptophan, which has a calming and sleep-inducing effect.
+Therefore, you can feel tired of a protein diet.
+The process demands large amounts of energy, this means large amounts of blood which also comes from the brain and leads to fatigue.
+On the other hand, protein stays a long time in the stomach and gives satiety.
+Some protein compounds in meat and milk contain the amino acid tryptophan, which has a calming and sleep-inducing effect.

 Since it is important to have filled the glycogen depots in muscles and liver for daily training and competition, it is important to have a diet with a high carbohydrate percent.
 That means the corresponding fat percentage must be low.

-The fat-soluble vitamins are stable to heat and goes therefore not lost in the same extent as the water-soluble vitamins by boiling or frying.
-The fat-soluble vitamins absorbs from gastrointestinal tract with fat.
+The fat-soluble vitamins are heat stable and go not lost to the same extent as the water-soluble vitamins by boiling or frying.
+The fat-soluble vitamins absorbs from the gastrointestinal tract with fat.